RocketChat/docs-old/contributing/documentation/missing-and-outdated-list/README.md

 These items are not in any particular order.

-## Internationalization

-This article is empty.
-There we should explain how to use the `i18n` system to handle the translations of Rocket.Chat.

 ## Testing

 In this article we explained how to start the end to end and unit tests in Rocket.Chat.
 We need to add instructions on how to create new tests for new features.